 Teaching Librarians are available to work with you to help facilitate student success.

+Myra Bloom, Jane Malcolm, Dr. Angela Sample, Dr. Sally Shelton, Thad Horner and Dr. Daniel Isgrigg are available to provide instruction as requested by the faculty.
 Librarians are also available to meet one-on-one with students for research consultations.
-See: Request an Appointment with a Librarian
+See: Request an Appointment with a Librarian.

 For more information or to make a request, contact:

 Instruction and Reference Librarian